mininet-wifi/mininet-wifi.github.io/_pages/part4.md

 ## Socket Communication

-The socket communication allows you to can access methods implemented in Mininet-WiFi as well as send commands from APs, stations, cars, etc. Please watch the demo video for a better understanding.
+The socket communication allows you to can access methods implemented in Mininet-WiFi as well as send commands from APs, stations, cars, etc. You only need to start the socket server and access it through the socket client.
+Please watch the demo video for a better understanding.

 ### Demo Video
 - [https://www.youtube.com/watch?v=k69t9Xkb0nU](https://www.youtube.com/watch?v=k69t9Xkb0nU)